What is an Interest Free Credit Card?

 How interest free credit cards work

 So, providing there are no other credit card fees and charges associated with your spending, you won’t pay extra for paying on plastic.
-Interest free credit cards offer an interest free period – usually from a few months up to several years, depending on the type of card and the product.
+Interest-free credit cards offer an interest-free period – usually from a few months up to a few years, depending on the type of card and the product.

 This means that even if you only make the minimum payment every month, you’ll still pay zero interest on your borrowing.
 You do need to make at least those minimum payments though.
 Fail to do so and you’ll be landed with unwanted penalty fees, and you could lose your super-attractive introductory rate too.

 3 main types of interest free credit card: